 Choose the fabric

 Last year, I launched what my group now calls our Reusa-bags Project.
 At least once a month, volunteers come to my home to cut and sew produce bags.
 We use donated clean sheets and other fabric scraps that people have had sitting in their stashes and no longer want.
 We then give away these upcycled bags at the Sunnyvale Farmers’ Market and recently, at Rainbow Grocery in San Francisco.
 To date, we have handed out nearly 1,500 bags.
-(Read more here about the project and learn how to donate fabric.)
+(Read more here about the project.)

 The fabric in this post came from these donations.
 I made several bags out of it and added them to the giveaway pile.
 Over the years, I have sewn bags out of old cotton sheets, worn out beloved linen pants, a lightweight linen-silk blend that had sat in my stash for years so I finally used it, cotton muslin, eyelet and more.
 Choose lightweight sturdy fabric, preferably made of natural fibers, as synthetic fabrics shed microplastic fibers in the laundry.

 How to sew produce bags with French seams

 Because the sizes of donated fabrics always vary, my bag sizes vary.
 I cut them approximately the same size and shape as the plastic ones from the farmers’ market or grocery store.
 Those have no closures and so I don’t bother adding a drawstring to my bags.
 But if you want to make a casing for a drawstring, add an extra inch or so to the length of the bag.